 Upon completion, students will be able to pursue careers in training, customer service, management development, and total quality management.
 While many master’s degree programs require students to complete a thesis, students enrolled at the University of Arkansas can either choose to complete their degree with a master’s thesis, or skip the master’s thesis option in exchange for completing a final comprehensive exam which is built into a capstone course presented during the final year of study.

 The University of Arkansas is the state’s flagship University; home of the Arkansas Razorbacks.
 Also, according to the Carnegie Classification, the University of Arkansas is classified as a Research I university, dedicating a high priority to research and research education.
+No GRE is required for this masters in human resources.

 Next on our list at number 5 is Louisiana State, which provides a Master of Science in Human Resource Education with a concentration in Human Resource and Leadership Development.
-This program prepares students to be able to provide leadership development and change management skills to a variety of organizations including education, business, healthcare, information technology, hospitality, community development, and manufacturing.
+This best human resources program prepares students to be able to provide leadership development and change management skills to a variety of organizations including education, business, healthcare, information technology, hospitality, community development, and manufacturing.

-The program is accelerated, meaning students can continue to complete their coursework on a flexible schedule, but will graduate from the program faster than a student completing a traditional master’s track.
+This masters program is accelerated, meaning students can continue to complete their coursework on a flexible schedule, but will graduate from the program faster than a student completing a traditional master’s track.
 With twelve courses to complete (thirty-six graduate hours total), a student will be in a new course every seven weeks.

 Upon completion of this accelerated program, students will learn how to capitalize human resource efforts to enhance the organizational effectiveness of business through strategic goal planning, consulting, and change initiatives.
 Louisiana State offers an advanced degree at a very affordable rate that also allows students to graduate and begin their career at a faster pace.